Attention SEO: How to Put Your Conversion Rate Optimization on Steroids

 Overall conversions: -10%

 Desktop users hated your variation, but whatever you did was a big hit with the mobile crowd.
 Your test was actually a major success!
-Any time you can increase conversions by 30% on any device, you’ve hit big.
+Any time you can increase your good conversion rate by 30% on any device, you’ve hit big.

 Here’s the problem….